-At the tail end of last year we received a Squish 18 kids bike to review from Tandem Group Cycles in Birmingham, who are makers of other well known bike brands as Dawes and Claud Butler.
-It was the first 18" wheeled bike to come through the doors at Cycle Sprog, so as you can imagine we were pretty excited to be able to bring you this Squish 18 review!
+At the tail end of 2017 we received a Squish 18 kids bike to review from Tandem Group Cycles in Birmingham, who are makers of other well known bike brands as Dawes and Claud Butler.
+It was the first 18″ wheeled bike to come through the doors at Cycle Sprog, so as you can imagine we were pretty excited to be able to bring you this Squish 18 review!

 At the time we received the bike, we did a detailed first impressions review of the Squish 18, discussing its components and build to give a feel of how it’s put together and whether it represents good value for money.

 The Squish brand was launched in 2017, as a new range of lightweight kids bikes at a lower price point than some of the more mature brands.
-This model, the Squish 18, is a single speed bike designed for kids that are not quite ready to make the jump from a single speed 16" wheel straight to a ‘geared’ 20" wheel bike.
+This model, the Squish 18, is a single speed bike designed for kids that are not quite ready to make the jump from a single speed 16″ wheel straight to a ‘geared’ 20″ wheel bike.

+Our ‘first impressions of the Squish 18 kids bike’ review gives a lot more detail, but here’s a quick recap to get you started.
 Squish have put a lot of thought into the design of their frame, having opted to use a triple butted frameset.
 More expensive to produce than alternatives, the tubes are thicker at points where strength is needed, e.g. the bottom bracket area and at the welded joints between tubes.
 This keeps weight to a minimum.

 The Squish 18 has been designed to keep things nice and simple, utilising a single speed system that has a 16 tooth sprocket on the back wheel and a 30 tooth chainring at the front.
 The chainset is a child specific item that comes with crank arms that are 114mm long so designed for the shorter legs of younger children.

-The 18" wheels are a funny thing to see on account of their rarity.
+The brakes on the Squish 18 kids bike are supplied by Tektro and feature a standard v-brake system as featured on the majority of kids bikes of this type.
+Both calipers and levers are from Tektro, with the levers being adjustable for reach to take account of differences in kids’ hand sizes.
+The 18″ wheels are a funny thing to see on account of their rarity.
 However, they come with an alloy rim with cnc machined side walls for a smooth braking surface and a black finish on the spokes to top things off.
-The hubs spin freely enough and all in all look to be a nice set of factory built wheels for a kids bike.
+The hubs spin freely enough and all in all, look to be a nice set of factory built wheels for a kids bike.

 On the tyre front, the Squish 18 comes supplied with a set of knobblies that are designed for use on road or trail.
 The Tandem Group have been producing these own brand “Cadence” tyres since 2013 when they developed the Dawes Academy range, so they’re a tyre designed for a higher spec bike, which is a bonus.

 Our ‘first impressions of the Squish 18’ article highlighted that we really liked the bike with its funky paintwork and the level of thought that has been put into the design, but now it was time to hand it over to our tester to put it through its paces.
 Over to you Katherine and family……

 The Squish was presented to 6 year old Katherine to review, just before Christmas 2017.
 She’s been riding a much heavier “Cherry Blossom” girls bike, and had asked for a new “grown up” bike.
 Her initial reaction was very positive.
 She liked the design and the colour scheme (more on that later) and was keen to go out on it immediately.

 Her first impression was that it went a lot faster than her old bike!
 Because it’s a single speed bike there are no gears to confuse matters, so she was able to master riding it very quickly.

-Despite the terrible winter we had this year, she was really keen to get out cycling.
-She braved the cold weather and rode as much as she could – around the estate, to school, at the skateboard park, the seaside promenade and anywhere else she and her sister could persuade mum and dad to go!
+Despite the terrible winter, we had this year, she was really keen to get out cycling.
+She braved the cold weather and rode as much as she could – around the estate, to school, at the skateboard park, the seaside promenade, and anywhere else she and her sister could persuade mum and dad to go!

 The steering has been well balanced in all conditions and has led to an increased confidence in ability and particularly speed.
 Thankfully there have been no major scrapes despite Katherine’s best efforts to break the speed limit!